Web Threats 101: Saving your business from the bad guys.

 How to combat it:

-• Implementing strong password policies, enforcing multi-factor authentication, and regularly monitoring accounts for suspicious activity can help prevent credential theft.
+• Password Policies: Implementing strong password policies, enforcing multi-factor authentication, and regularly monitoring accounts for suspicious activity can help prevent credential theft.

 7. Zero-day vulnerabilities

-Zero-day vulnerabilities are security flaws in software or applications that are exploited by attackers before developers can release patches.
+Zero-day vulnerabilities are security flaws in software or applications that attackers exploit before developers can release patches.
+They are especially dangerous because they are unknown to the software’s creators, leaving systems unprotected until a fix is developed.

 How to combat it: